GAlaxy Light profile convolutional neural NETworks (GaLNets). I. fast and accurate structural parameters for billion galaxy samples: The CNN method

-\nic{ We also remark that the use of }realistic distributions of parameters as ``prior'' for the training sample, in step 3, is dictated by the Bayesian rule according to which the posterior probability is equal to the prior times the likelihood.
-Hence, the choice of a wrong prior would bias the measured distribution of the parameters even in the case the ``fitting'' process is optimal in maximizing the likelihood.
-As we have checked that ``flat'' prior distribution of all parameters would produce generally worse performances in the CNN ``testing'' phase (which is described in Sect. \ref{sec:testing_data}), we have excluded fully flat distribution from our analysis hereafter. {In Appendix \ref{sec:appendix} we have tested the impact of the prior on the final parameters due to the modification of our assumed distribution}. {Indeed, despite we have payed attention to reproduce realistic enough ground truth parameter distributions, we cannot exclude that there are still some significant mismatch with the intrinsic galaxy parameters.
-For this reason, we will explore the use of Bayesian Neural Network (see \citealt{Gal2015}, see also applications in e.g. \citealt{Wagner-Carena2021}) for future developments.
-This will be a natural choice to include error estimates to the individual predicted parameters, that are not available with the current GaLNets. \nic{For the time being, as shown in Appendix \ref{sec:appendix}, we stress that for variations as large as 30\% in the parameter distributions, the GaLNets do not suffer significant biases, except for large values of the S{\'e}rsic index ($n>4$)}.}
+We also remark that the use of realistic distributions of parameters as ``prior'' for the training sample, in step 3, is based on a series of tests made on different distributions (see Appendix \ref{sec:appendix}).
+To summarise, we find that the unrealistic distributions of $n$-index will produce some systematic features at $n>4$, while for other parameters, the use of unrealistic priors will affect very little the final predictions.
+This implies that, although we have paid attention to reproducing realistic enough ground truth parameter distributions for the $n-$index, we can not exclude that there are still some systematics with respect to the intrinsic parameters.
+For this reason, we will explore the use of Bayesian Neural Network for future developments (see e.g. \citealt{Gal2015}, \citealt{Wagner-Carena2021}).
+This will be a natural choice to include error estimates to the individual predicted parameters, that are not available with the current GaLNets.
+For the time being, as shown in Appendix \ref{sec:appendix}, we stress that for variations as large as 30\% in the parameter distributions, the GaLNets do not suffer significant biases, except for large values of the S{\'e}rsic index ($n>4$).